-As shown in the illustration, a blade turning counterclockwise will cause the equipment to pull away from the operator if the point of cutting resistance is on the left side of the blade.
+A blade turning counterclockwise will cause the equipment to pull away from the operator if the point of cutting resistance is on the left side of the blade.
+See illustration.
 If the point of cutting resistance is on the right side of the blade, the equipment will push back toward the operator.
 In both examples, the reactive force is in the opposite direction of blade rotation at the contact point where resistance occurs.